8bitbuddhist/aws-modernization-workshop-base/content/36_first_experiment/30_Observe_Experiment.md

 +++
-title = "2.4 Observe the Impact"
+title = "6.4 Observe the Impact"
 chapter = true
 weight = 30
 +++
-# Observe the Impact

 While the attack is running, switch back to [Container Insights](https://console.aws.amazon.com/cloudwatch/home?region=us-west-2#container-insights:performance).
 If you don't see a CPU spike after a short time, try reducing the time period of the chart.
 While viewing the metrics, ask yourself: